 Another way to interview people about your idea is to talk to them face-to-face!
 This can be intimidating but it is the best way to get information because you can ask follow-up questions and see people's body language when giving answers to gage their sincerity.

 The key to doing this is to come with a list of questions and ask the same questions to all the people you interview.
 It is best to record the interview so you don't have to take notes and be engaged in the conversation.
 Then you can listen to the conversation back and write down their answers.
-This is more time intensive then a survey but it gives you more rich information and allows you to ask follow-up questions.
+This is more time intensive than a survey, but it gives you more information and allows you to ask follow-up questions.

 Time to get to work!
 Get out there and do your research.
 When you're ready to move on to your next step, check out our other blogs in this series!